I was out to dinner with my wife, Mel.

 In Mels hand was her phone.
 Shed been complaining about not having enough memory to take more photos, and somehow that resulted in us looking through her apps and trying to figure out what needed to go, and what could stay.

 This is what we do on dates

-She showed me a number of apps that she used regularly.
-One for our family budget, a few games for our kids when they are being fussy at the doctor’s office, and then she showed me an app she used to help manage her body.
+She showed me some apps that she uses regularly.
+One for our family budget, a few games for our kids when they are fussy at the doctors office, and then she showed me an app she used to help manage her body.

-Mel smiled, and nodded, as if it were a fabulous invention.
-“It’s the app I use the most.
-The more info I put into it, the more accurate it is.”
+My period tracker is the app I use the most.
+The more info I put into it, the more accurate it is.

 She raised her eyebrows, and I sat there, with a half grin, not sure what to say.

 Mel and I have been married for over ten years.
 We have three children.